-Figure 3 Numbers of (a) and (d) olfactory plates, i; (b) and (e) olfactory hairs, ii; and (c) and (f) hygro/thermoreceptive pores, iii, for Halictus rubicundus across: a-c three sampled regions: SW (South-west; mostly social), MID (Belfast; solitary) and SCO (Scotland; solitary); d-e for Halictus rubicundus originating from Scotland and collected after either developing as larvae in Scotland (SCO) or after developing as larvae at the transplanted site in the south-east (SE).
-Different uppercase letters over bars indicate significantly different counts of sensilla.
+Figure 3 Numbers of (a) and (d) olfactory plates, i (top row); (b) and (e) olfactory hairs, ii (middle row); and (c) and (f) hygro/thermoreceptive pores, iii (bottom row), for Halictus rubicundus across: a-c three sampled regions: SW (South-west; mostly social), MID (Belfast; solitary) and SCO (Scotland; solitary); d-e for Halictus rubicundus originating from Scotland and collected after either developing as larvae in Scotland (SCO) or after developing as larvae at the transplanted site in the south-east (SE).
+Different uppercase letters (A or B) over bars indicate significantly different counts of sensilla.
 Black points represent sensilla counts on segment 11 and grey points on segment 12.
 Box plots show median and quartiles across segments 11 and 12.

 Development site

 The density of olfactory hairs (type ii) varied according to where bees originating from Scotland spent their immature development (table 2; figure 3d-e).
-Offspring of transplanted bees which developed in the south-east (N=27) had more olfactory hairs (type ii, p = 0.01) than conspecifics that developed in their natal Scottish site (N=19; fig 3e).
+Offspring (B1) of transplanted bees (T) which developed in the south-east (N=27) had more olfactory hairs (type ii, p = 0.01) than conspecifics that developed in their natal Scottish site (N=19; fig 3e).
 A similar trend was seen in olfactory plates (I; fig 3d) but this was not statistically significant (p = 0.06).
-There was no effect of origin on thermo/hygroreceptor numbers (iii; fig 3f).
+There was no effect of developmental site on thermo/hygroreceptor numbers (iii; fig 3f).

-Table 2 LMM results showing effect of origin of emergence on antennal sensilla counts across segments (p-values for main effects are calculated independent from interaction effects which in all cases are non-significant).
+Table 2 LMM results showing effect of developmental site on antennal sensilla counts across segments (p-values for main effects are calculated independent from interaction effects which in all cases are non-significant).